Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-1/01-shell-basics.md

 ### Viewing the contents of files

-The shell provides us with a number of commands to view the contents of files in define ways.
-The `cat` command for example (standing for concatenate) will print the entire contents of a file to the terminal.
-This can be useful for smaller files, but as you will see with larger files can be an unweildy way to look at the contents of a file.
+The shell provides us with commands to view the contents of files in define ways.
+The `cat` command for example (which stands for for concatenate) will print the entire contents of a file to the terminal.
+This can be useful for smaller files, but as you will see with larger files can quickly fill the terminal with more lines of data than it can display.

 ```bash
 cat all_counts.txt
 ```

 When working with larger files, which we are usually doing in bioinformatics, you may not wish to print the whole file as it would overrun your terminal.
 Other commands exist that allow you to explore file contents with more control.
 - `more` shows you as much of the file as can be shown in the size of the terminal screen you have open, and you can continue to "scroll" through the rest of the file by using the space bar
+- `less` is a similar command to `more`, and has advantages such as not persiting in the terminal, and being searchable
 - `head` will print the first 10 lines by default, but this number can be controlled with the `-n` option
-- `tail` will print the final lines of a file, and can also be controlled with the `-n` option
+- `tail` will print the final 10 lines of a file, and can also be controlled with the `-n` option

 We will use a larger text file to show the utility of these commands, as well as other commands in the subsequent parts of this lesson.
 ```bash